-#formnnigani (‘What’s the plan’ in Sheng) is an inclusive platform for Kenyans led by Kenyan youth, creatives and opinion shapers.
-The purpose is to help young Kenyans creatively frame, discuss and showcase positivity for family planning in order to achieve their constitutional right to quality family planning.
+#FormNiGani, which translates as “What’s the plan?” in Sheng, is an inclusive platform for all Kenyans, led by Kenyan youth, creatives, and opinion shapers.
+The platform’s purpose is to help young Kenyans’ creatively frame, discuss, and showcase positivity for contraception to achieve their constitutional right to quality family planning.

-Our collaborators, creators, and opinion shapers include musicians, comedians, dancers, poets, activists, boda boda drivers, youth champions, comic book writers, graffiti artists artists, stylists and journalists.
-After kicking off things in 2018 with the question ‘What if men could get pregnant?’, we linked contraception with personal futures to position contraception as key to achieve future plans.
-The activities ranged from pregnant men dancing in front of parliament, an original song, concerts and photography exhibitions to a boda boda race, an animated graphic novel, dance challenge and the largest football tournament with combined male and female teams.
+#FormNiGani’s collaborators, creators, and opinion shapers include musicians, comedians, dancers, poets, activists, boda boda drivers, youth champions, comic book writers, graffiti artists, stylists, and journalists.
+After kicking off things by asking: ‘What if men could get pregnant?’, we linked contraception with personal futures to position contraception as key to achieving future plans.
+The plethora of activities ranged from pregnant men dancing in front of parliament, an original song, concerts, and photography exhibitions to a boda boda race, an animated graphic novel, dance challenge, and one of Kenya’s largest unofficial football tournaments with combined male and female teams.

-In 2019, we began to frame the future of Kenya and the importance of contraception by collaborating with youth to determine future scenarios and start a national debate.
-We kicked things off by bringing the pregnant president of Kenya in 2063 (the Kenyan Centenary year) to the present.
-She was accompanied by an afro-punk styled entourage and 100 female time warriors who handed out a #formnigani newspaper from a utopic future Kenya.
-A photography exhibition showcased Kenyans as they would look in 2063 and their dreams for the future.
+We began framing the future of Kenya and the importance of contraception by collaborating with youth to determine future scenarios and start a national debate.
+We kicked things off by bringing the pregnant president of Kenya in 2063 (the Kenyan centenary year) to the present.
+She was accompanied by an afro-punk styled entourage and 100 female time warriors who handed out a #FormNiGani newspaper edition from the utopic future Kenya.
+A photography exhibition presented Kenyans as they would look in 2063 and showcased their dreams for the future.

-We established #formnigani Future Kenya Think Tanks in Nairobi and Bungoma.
-Using data and imagination we created alternative scenarios of Kenya in 2030 – with and without adequate access to contraception.
-Based on the future scenarios, we mobilized young advocates in new ways, and challenged the youth of Kenya to come up with ideas on what needs to happen today to make the future of Kenya great.
-Young Kenyans believe the future of Kenya can be bright – if contraception is made available to all.
+During the same year, we established #FormNiGani Future Kenya Think Tanks in Nairobi and Bungoma.
+Using data and imagination, we created four alternative scenarios of Kenya in 2030 with and without adequate access to contraception, outlined in the Kenya in 2030: Young Voices on Future Scenarios and Contraception report.
+Based on the future scenarios, we mobilised young advocates in new ways and challenged the youth to come up with ideas on what needs to happen today to make the future of Kenya thrive.
+Young Kenyans believe the country’s future can be bright – if contraception is made available to everyone.